StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ```

 ---
-# Design Notes
+# Bifold design notes

-- Use LCG state directly as weight rather than PCG64
+- Uses LCG state directly as weight rather than PCG64
-  - Too weak for general RNG but ok for this use case
+  - Too weak for general RNG but fine for this use case
-- Xor weight with different constant per Xoshiro256 register
+- Xor common weight with different constant per Xoshiro256 register
-- Combine register and weight using "doubly bijective multiply"
+- Combine register and weight via "doubly bijective multiply"
   - $\mathrm{bimul}(s, w) = s + (2s + 1)w = (2s + 1)(2w + 1) ÷ 2 \pmod{2^{64}}$
 - Finalize with per-register variant of PCG64 non-linear output
-- Accumulate into main RNG state — safe bc very non-linear
+- Accumulate into main RNG state
+  - unsafe for DotMix (linear), safe for Bifold (very non-linear)

 ---
 # Summary

-We want task forking _not_ to affect the main RNG
+We wanted task forking _not_ to affect the main RNG

-- We need to add _some_ auxiliary RNG state to each task
+- Need to add _some_ auxiliary RNG state to each task

+Possible algorithms:

-- SplitMix would require 2 × 64-bit words: state & gamma
+- SplitMix — 2 × 64-bit words: state + gamma
-- DotMix would require 2 × 64-bit words: state & accumulator
+- DotMix — 2 × 64-bit words: state + accumulator
-- Bifold only requires 1 × 64-bit word: LCG state for weights
+- Bifold — 1 × 64-bit word: state (LCG)

 ---
 # Summary

-We've modfied DotMix to the point of being almost unrecognizable
+Bifold = DotMix modified to being almost unrecognizable

+- Fork operation is fast and simple
-- "Dot product" is reduction with non-linear bijective reduction
+- "Dot product" = reduce by non-linear doubly bijective op
 - Can safely accumulate into main RNG state
 - Can safely interleave main RNG usage
-- Collision probability is $1/2^{256}$
+- Collision probability is $1/2^{256}$ — effectively impossible
-- Fast, simple task forking

-I've tentatively named this algorithm "Bifold"